How to Train an English Mastiff

 English Mastiffs are low-energy working dogs that respond well to short, positive training sessions.
 Working breeds like the English Mastiff need a firm, confident handler and benefit from having a job to do.

-With a typical weight of 120-230 lbs and lifespan of 6-10 yrs, the English Mastiff requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 120-230 lbs and lifespan of 6-10 yrs, the English Mastiff benefits from care tailored to its physical and behavioral profile.
 Prospective English Mastiff owners should know that this large working breed demands an informed approach to nutrition, exercise, and preventive health management.

 English Mastiff Training Challenges